-I was lucky to find a group of four other people and the total cost of my gorilla trek was $840, $500 for the gorilla permit and $340 for the tour.
-If you are traveling alone, you may incur an additional fee of $50 for a private room.
+The total cost of my gorilla trek was $840: $500 for the gorilla permit and $340 for the tour.
+If you’re traveling alone, you may pay an additional $50 for a private room.
 Breakfast and lunch were included in the tour.

 What Country Should You Choose?

-DR Congo was immediately crossed off my list because the visa process is extremely complex and expensive.
-I spoke too many people that also had significant problems at the border of the DR Congo.
+The DR Congo was immediately crossed off my list because the visa process is extremely complex and expensive.
+I just heard from too many people who had significant problems at the border of the DR Congo.

 There are roughly 720 mountain gorillas left in Central Africa, and half of all gorillas are found in Uganda’s Biwindi Impenetrable Forest.
 This alone was the main reason why I chose Uganda for my gorilla trek.

-I’ve found that since both Rwanda and Uganda have nearly the same exact process for obtaining the permits and booking the tours, it just comes down to the price.
+I’ve found that since Rwanda and Uganda have nearly the same process for obtaining permits and booking tours, it just comes down to price.
 Since the rates for Rwanda permits are much higher, the total cost of a tour and permits were just cheaper in Uganda.

-If you haven’t already booked your tour ahead of time, flying into the capital city of Kampala, you’ll be able to find plenty of tour operators that would love to sell you a package.
-Remember that a special permit is needed so it is better if you purchase a tour as soon as possible so the tour operator can acquire the gorilla trekking permit.
-They do run out as there are a limited number of permits available).
+If you haven’t booked your tour ahead of time, you can fly into the capital city of Kampala and find plenty of tour operators who would love to sell you a package.
+Remember that a special permit is needed, so it’s better if you purchase a tour as soon as possible so the tour operator can acquire the gorilla trekking permit.
+They do run out, as there are a limited number of permits available.

 Going Trekking with Gorillas: The Tour Itself